disulfidebond/VCF_Parsing_Analysis/README.md

 # Variant Caller Format (VCF) File Manipulation, Visualization, and Analysis

 ## Introduction
 A recent project involved manipulating and visualizing output from Variant Caller Format (VCF) files.
 The required tasks are only vaguely connected, so this repository is a cookbook for file manipulation and visualization tasks.
-Each commit is a python script with an explanation, which can be run by itself, within a Jupyter Notebook, or as a part of a larger workflow.
+Each subsection contains code with an explanation.
+The code is either within this README, or linked within this repo, and it can be run by itself, within a Jupyter Notebook, or as a part of a larger workflow.

 ## Overview
 Before beginning, it is **strongly** recommended to review the [VCF 4.0 specifications](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 It is also **strongly** recommended that the reader has a basic grasp of Biological concepts, and/or has [read through this guide](https://github.com/disulfidebond/Biology-for-ComputerScientists).
 The comments and code contained in this writeup will assume a basic understanding of the VCF format, and the data that is reported in VCF files.